serversideup/amplitudejs/README.md

 #### Adding Song Current Time and Duration ####
 AmplitudeJS allows you to add current song time and current song duration elements which display information regarding the current song.
 When the song is playing, the current time is updated to represent where the song is in the sense of minutes and seconds.
 The current song duration simply shows the length of the song.
 To add this information, simply make an element with the id of "amplitude-current-time" and "amplitude-audio-duration".
 AmplitudeJS will adjust the inner html of these elements to match where the song is at.
 You can style these anyway you want with CSS.
+NOTE: With a live song, it would be advisable to leave out the audio duration since there really isn't a known end and will display a random number.

 ```html
 	<span id="amplitude-current-time">0:00</span> / <span id="amplitude-audio-duration">0:00</span>